Certified Public Accountant: What a CPA is & How They Help With Taxes

 As a licensed professional, a CPA must take continuing education courses to equal 120 hours every three years to maintain their license.
 This ensures each licensed CPA is receiving the training and education necessary to remain abreast of changes in the industry.
 For this reason, a CPA is best qualified to handle tax issues for both businesses and individuals.
 The following are some of the tax issues for which a CPA can provide assistance.

 Any person or business can benefit greatly by seeking the counsel of a CPA with regard to most tax issues.
-As highly trained professionals, these individuals have a greater understanding of the complex tax codes which govern how much we pay in or receive back from the IRS.
+As highly trained professionals, these individuals have a greater understanding of the complex tax codes that govern how much we pay in or receive back from the IRS.
+Additionally, CPAs, like all tax professionals who represent clients in front of the IRS, must follow the guidelines laid out in Circular 230, and they may also have to follow even more stringent ethical guidelines created by their state licensing boards.
+This US Treasury doc outlines ethical considerations for tax pros, and it's important to note that many big tax relief firms get around these guidelines by having unlicensed salespeople communicate with clients, instead of tax pros.

 What is the Difference Between CPAs and Tax Preparers?